oslabs-beta/GraphPulse/README.md

-Graph Pulse is a application designed to tackle the challenges associated with GraphQL by offering a robust solution for monitoring performance metrics.
+GraphPulse is a application designed to tackle the challenges associated with GraphQL by offering a robust solution for monitoring performance metrics.
 This product aims to empower developers to optimize queries and enhance the overall performance of their GraphQL APIs.